Online Dispute Resolution (ODR)

-This blog is researched and drafted by Ms. Liyana Shaji, student at Symbiosis Law School, Pune.
+Researched and drafted by Ms. Liyana Shaji, student at Symbiosis Law School, Pune

 The United Nations Commission on International Trade Law (hereinafter UNCITRAL) Working Group defines online dispute resolution (hereinafter ODR) as “…a mechanism for resolving disputes facilitated through the use of electronic communications and other information and communication technology”.
 The need for an online mode of dispute resolution was felt after a sharp rise in online cross-border transactions that subsequently necessitated a mechanism that would resolve disputes arising from such transactions.